 For example, if you are found 25% at fault, your compensation will be reduced by 25%.
 So, if your total damages are $100,000, you would receive $75,000 ($100,000 minus 25%).

 Even if you are mostly to blame, you can still collect some money.
-It’s important to work with a lawyer who understands how these fault percentages are determined and how they affect your claim.
+It’s important to work with a lawyer who understands how these fault percentages are determined.

 Will My Personal Injury Case Go to Trial?

-A lot of people worry their personal injury case will end up in court, but the reality is that most claims settle before reaching a trial.
-Here are some main factors that determine if your case will go to court:
+Most cases settle before reaching a trial.
+However, here are some factors that determine if your case will go to court:

-Sometimes, the other party won’t take responsibility or claims the accident was at least partly your fault.
-Or, there may be debates about whether your injuries are really connected to the accident.
-When there’s a big difference in the stories, it often takes a courtroom to get all the facts on the table and let a judge or jury decide who is really liable.
+- Liability and fault disputes: Sometimes, the other party won’t take responsibility or claims the accident was at least partly your fault.
+When there’s a big difference in the stories, it often takes a courtroom to get all the facts on the table.

 Your attorney’s job is to be ready for both paths: smart negotiation, if possible, to avoid the time and stress of a trial, but ready for courtroom advocacy if that’s what it takes to get proper compensation.